itsmemhie12/Baccarat-Automation/README.md

 # Baccarat-Automation Using PyautoGUI

-This program create for automating the Baccarat Game in betfury game by analyzing its color circle combination and to decide how much, the program will place bet on game.
+This program create from PyAutoGUI and OpenCV for automating the Baccarat Game in betfury game, by analyzing its color circle combination and to decide how much, the program will place bet on game after the program sees the combination of the circle.